G702 Line-by-Line Explanation

 Retainage is the amount withheld per contract terms.
 Where people get into trouble is applying it inconsistently: by line item one month, then summary-only the next, or applying it differently to stored materials.

-- Line 6 – Retainage: the withheld amount based on contract rules (percentage, exclusions, releases).
+- Line 6 – Retainage: the withheld amount based on contract rules, percentages, exclusions, and releases.

 Line 7: Earned Less Retainage